gopl-zh/gopl-zh.github.com/errata.md

 (Thanks to Toni Suter, 2015-11-21.)

 **p.166, ¶2:** for "way", read "a way".

+**p.200, TestEval function:** the format string in the final call to t.Errorf should format test.env with %v, not %s.
+(Thanks to Mitsuteru Sawa, 2015-12-07.)

 **p.362:** the `gopl.io/ch13/bzip` program does not comply with the [proposed rules for passing pointers between Go and C code](https://github.com/golang/proposal/blob/master/design/12416-cgo-pointers.md) because the C function `bz2compress` temporarily stores a Go pointer (in) into the Go heap (the `bz_stream` variable).
 The `bz_stream` variable should be allocated, and explicitly freed after the call to `BZ2_bzCompressEnd`, by C functions.
 (Thanks to Joe Tsai, 2015-11-18.)